 - You are married, filing jointly, and your spouse works

 The total income earned will affect how much money is withheld.
-You may use the IRS tax withholding estimator to find the correct federal income tax amount to be withheld from your paychecks.
+You may use the Internal Revenue Service’s tax withholding estimator to find the correct federal income tax amount to be withheld from your paychecks.
 The estimate from the IRS tax withholding estimator will be critical in step 4.

 In previous years, taxpayers indicated on the W-4 if they had personal exemptions or dependency exemptions.
-But due to an amended W-4 Form, taxpayers are instead asked if they have dependents.
+However, due to an amended W-4 Form, taxpayers are instead asked if they have dependents.

 The Child Tax Credit

 The Child Tax Credit is a tax benefit on the W-4 designed to help taxpayers and their families.
-Eligible taxpayers receive a tax benefit for each qualifying dependent child.
+In 2022, over 36 million households used the Child Tax Credit.1 Eligible taxpayers receive a tax benefit for each qualifying dependent child.
 With the Child Tax Credit, your tax liability decreases significantly.
 Keep in mind that only one taxpayer may request the Child Tax Credit on their W-4 during tax time.

 As of 2021, the American Rescue Plan increased the maximum annual amount for the Child Tax Credit.
 Eligible taxpayers may now receive up to $3,000 for every child under eighteen years of age.
 Or $3,600 for every child under six years of age.

-Since July 2021, taxpayers receive monthly payments instead of money in one lump sum.
-Taxpayers may also now receive advanced payments of $250 or $300 per qualifying dependent.
+Since July 2021, taxpayers have received monthly payments instead of money in one lump sum.
+Taxpayers may also now receive advance payments of $250 or $300 per qualifying dependent.
 Advanced payments require direct deposit information.

 The Child Tax Credit is now fully refundable.
 The taxpayer’s fully refundable tax credits are refundable despite the total tax owed for the tax season.
 The tax liability can decrease below zero with a fully refundable tax credit.
-If the taxpayer’s liability is below zero, this can result in a cash payment from the IRS.
+If the taxpayer’s liability is below zero, this can result in a cash payment from the Internal Revenue Service.

 The recipient must be a qualifying taxpayer to receive the Child Tax Credit, and the dependent child must meet specific tax requirements.